-Executives from Rendeavour discuss the transformation of Africa’s cities and the launch of key projects
+Executives from Rendeavour discuss the transformation of Africa’s cities and the launch of key projects to harness its development.

 Africa is in the midst of significant transformation.